cyber-ula/100-days-of-code/r1-log.md

 I learnt the concept of Linked Lists from Algorithms and Data Structures.

 Fetched some data in my React App from my API.

+### R1D25
+Learned about Stacks.
+✅ Read some pages about OOP in Python.
+✅ Started Full-Stack App 🥰🔥📚👩‍💻